leev-bstack/DemoMochaSDK/README.md

 ```
 npm run prep
 ```
 1. Run a test on a local chromedriver to demonstrate the test before integration.
+This runs single.js
 ```
 npm run chrome
 ```
-2. Run a single test on BrowserStack with the sdk
+2. Run a single test on BrowserStack with the sdk.
+Also uses single.js
 ```
 npm run single
 ```